 When we finally arrived at “our destination” and the train stopped… the doors suddenly opened…and the Germans started beating us indiscriminately, shouting…Stunned to the point of insanity, people were thrown out [of the car].
 I held my child in my arms the entire time.
 The boy was faint, half dead.
 At some point…by rampaging Germans…the child slipped out of my arms and disappeared.
 A mighty wave of people propelled me, trampling everything underfoot.
 The wave washed over me, too.
 I didn’t see my child or my family again.
 In one instant, everything was swallowed up; my whole world vanished as if it had never existed.

-These deplorable conditions continue to be prevalent in the 21st century, most conspicuously in the Third World countries where desperation forces people to accept starvation wages with consequent substandard living conditions, but even in First World cities where workers are routinely used up and discarded on our own middens of homelessness.
+The death camp conditions of Catalhoyuk continue to be prevalent in the 21st century, most conspicuously in the Third World countries where desperation forces people to accept starvation wages and disease-ridden living conditions, but even in First World cities where workers are routinely used up and discarded on our own middens of homelessness.

 Nearly 13% of the homeless adult population are veterans.
 Already stressed by an increasing need for assistance by aging post-Vietnam-era veterans and strained budgets, homeless service providers are deeply concerned about the influx of combat veterans from the Gulf Wars.
 Despite having hazarded their lives, veterans are at a greater risk of homelessness due to lingering effects of post-traumatic stress disorder (PTSD) as well as consequent substance abuse.